 In a simple bookkeeping system for a small business, however, just reporting the returns as they occur should suffice.

 Let's say a customer returned a vase to your pottery store.
 Maybe when they got home they realized is clashed with their drapes (or whatever).

-This brings us to the last installment in this category of Sales Discounts Returns and Gift Cards, and it is obviously Gift Cards.
+This brings us to the last installment in this category of Sales Discounts Returns and Gift Cards.